pluralsight/guides/author_contest.md

 * [Sauce Labs](http://saucelabs.com/)
 * [Uber Developers](https://developer.uber.com/)

 Want to join as a sponsor?
-Please email us at Prateek-Gupta@Pluralsight.com.  (sponsoring is great, since you're helping to spread useful developer knowledge, while also achieving your developer relations goals by having written content that uses your APIs!).
+Please email Prateek at Prateek-Gupta@Pluralsight.com. (sponsoring is great, since you're helping to spread useful developer knowledge, while also achieving your developer relations goals by having written content that uses your APIs!).

 <table>
   <tr>